Cash Is King In Baltimore's Real Estate Market

 ALEX KELLOGG: Janet Tonkins is making a name for herself around Baltimore, and she's not above bragging about it.

-Ms. JANET TONKINS (President, A*R*T* Enterprises, LLC): I am known as the Baltimore Real Estate Diva.
+JANET TONKINS: I am known as the Baltimore Real Estate Diva.
 I buy properties, just like a lot of women buy shoes.

 KELLOGG: But instead of shopping at high-end boutiques, Tonkins shops in transitioning Baltimore neighborhoods.
 Most of her tenants are low-income renters who qualify for federally-subsidized housing.
 That's guaranteed money.
 But she still goes the extra mile, putting granite counter tops and hardwood floors in her homes.